mahm0udsaad/cohor-resume-builder/README.md

 ## TODO

-- hight quality PDF
+- hight quality PDF ( priorty )
+- Setup Strip Payments
 - Add & modify the data on the Dashboard
 - switch languages for resume templates

-## Done

-- Store Resume with it's own uniqe data
-- Store the Resume Info to the user model
-- Display the Resume in the Dashboard